-Nuts are very diet-friendly and are loaded with a ton of amazing nutrients, healthy fats, and protein.
-Nuts are one of the best sources of alpha-lenolenic acid, a type of heart-healthy omega-3.
+Nuts are very diet-friendly and loaded with a ton of amazing nutrients, healthy fats, and protein.
+They are one of the best sources of alpha-linolenic acid, a type of heart-healthy omega-3.
 Omega-3s offer numerous health benefits from lowering cholesterol to disease prevention.

-Studies suggest that consuming about 30 grams (a small handful) of nuts per day provides protection against heart disease.
+Studies suggest that consuming about 30 grams (a small handful) of nuts per day protects against heart disease.

-Nuts are also a good source of dietary fiber which helps lower cholesterol and glucose levels, and they provide a wide range of essential nutrients.
-These include several B group vitamins and importantly, vitamin E. Vitamin E is a powerful antioxidant and essential for proper immune function, healthy skin, and DNA repair.
+Nuts are also a good source of dietary fiber, which helps lower cholesterol and glucose levels, and they provide a wide range of essential nutrients.
+These include several B group vitamins, and importantly, vitamin E. Vitamin E is a powerful antioxidant and necessary for proper immune function, healthy skin, and DNA repair.

 They are also rich in L-arginine, an amino acid that has been shown to boost immune function, promote wound healing, improve blood vessel function, and help manage cardiovascular disease.

 Some of my favorites are almonds, walnuts, and brazil nuts.
 Try them in smoothies, nutrition bars, salads, trail mix, or alone.
-Nut butters are another delicious way to enjoy this nutrient-dense food.
+Nut butter is another delicious way to enjoy this nutrient-dense food.

-Also, as I’m not a great fan of dairy (very difficult to find healthy, natural milk) I use Almond Milk on my cereal.
-It is sweet, healthy and does the job perfectly.
+Also, as I’m not a great fan of dairy (tough to find healthy, natural milk), I use Almond Milk on my cereal.
+It is sweet, healthy, and does the job correctly.

 Is there a nutritional difference between raw and roasted nuts?

-What you should watch out for though, is that many roasted nuts are salted (usually with ‘bad’ salt, not ‘good’ salt) and therefore have a higher sodium content than raw nuts.
+What you should watch out for, is many roasted nuts are salted (usually with ‘bad’ salt, not ‘good’ salt) and therefore have a higher sodium content than raw nuts.
 If you like the taste of roasted nuts, but want to reduce your salt intake, choose only unsalted roasted nuts.

 Should I avoid nuts if I don’t want to put on any more weight?

-For those who want to eat more nuts, it is important to ensure that overall calorie intake does not increase.
-They should therefore take the place of less nutritious foods.
-For example, nuts could replace fatty and/or sugary snack foods.
+For those who want to eat more nuts, it is essential to ensure that overall calorie intake does not increase.
+They should, therefore, take the place of less nutritious foods.
+For example, nuts could replace fatty and sugary snack foods.

 What about diabetes?
-People say they are fattening so do they effect Type 2 diabetes?
+People say they are fattening, so do they affect Type 2 diabetes?

-Nuts can also be of benefit to those already suffering from diabetes.
+Nuts can also be of benefit to those who already have diabetes.
 Nuts reduce the overall glycemic index of the diet.
-When added to meals rich in carbohydrate, nuts slow the passage of the meal through the gut and reduce blood glucose levels following the meal.
+When added to meals rich in carbohydrate, nuts slow the passage of the meal through the gut and lower blood glucose levels following the meal.

 Other health benefits associated with eating nuts?